Ornithology and bird watching of Ethiopia

 Bird watching in Ethiopia is a captivating experience for bird watching enthusiasts.
 Ethiopia, in particular, is a bird watcher's paradise due to its ecological diversity, ranging from highlands to river valleys and deserts.

-In Ethiopia, Simien National Park is home to an impressive variety of species, including the bearded vulture, red-headed weaver, white-headed wheatear and carmine bee-eater.
+In Ethiopia, Simien National Park is home to an impressive variety of species.

 Additionally, the Rift Valley Lakes region is another hotspot for birding, offering unique opportunities to spot birds such as the greater flamingo, bald ibis and African spoonbill.

-Travel to Ethiopia for bird watching, a country that hosts more than 800 species of birds in all corners of Ethiopia, regardless of the environment, climate, altitude, bird watching in Ethiopia will be to match your passion.
+Travel to Ethiopia for bird watching, a country that hosts more than 800 species of birds an more than 30 endemic species in all corners of Ethiopia, regardless of the environment, climate, altitude, bird watching in Ethiopia will be to match your passion.

 All year round and particularly during the October/November migration period, a selection of good bird watching sites in Ethiopia, the many national parks, lakes, Simien and the Bale highlands, make Ethiopia a natural wealth for many species.